Ashfaaq18/OpenNetMeter/README.md

 - current connection's session data usage
 - total data usage since the detection of a new connection.
 - table of all the individual processes which consumed this data.
+- A system tray icon to show the current session data usage and network speeds.

 ## Installation